Bond Market Returns, Updated September 30, 2013

 While stocks have had better 10-year performance than bonds, its important to keep in mind that bonds offer diversification, and that the presence of bonds can help smooth out the volatility of the stock market.
 In addition, there may also be extended periods in which bonds outperform stocks - as was the case from 2000-2002.

 Best Performing Bond Market Segments, 10 Years

 One of the most common maxims in investing is that more risk equates to higher long-term returns.
-The 10-year results bear this out, as the best performing market segments were the emerging markets, which had an average annual return of 10.21%, and high-yield bonds, which returned 9.83%.
+The 10-year results bear this out, as the best performing market segments were high-yield bonds, which returned 8.59%, and emerging markets, which had an average annual return of 8.46%.
 Both finished ahead of the S&P 500 as well as the bond market as a whole.
 Below are the best performing market segments for the 10-year period, with the major bond and stock indices for comparison.

 Best Performing Bond Market Segments, 5 Years